TusharRoy23/socialLoginApi/README.md

-Login with facebook, google and twitter
+Login with facebook, google and twitter using codeigniter 3.1.3